A protocol with forms for maintenance of LLC record books.

 - Money management.
 Do not comingle funds of the LLC with member’s personal funds.
 Keep monies separate in LLC accounts.
 Members should create a “firewall” between their personal business and finance and the LLC’s business and finance.
 Do not use the LLC checkbook, credit cards, etc. to pay personal debts and vice versa.
 Failure may give rise to piercing the LLC “veil.”

 - Objectify records.
-Approve contracts, borrowing, and lending, acquisitions, reappointment of officers, etc., in annual resolutions.
+Approve contracts, borrowing, and lending, acquisitions, the reappointment of officers, etc., in annual resolutions.
 Formal meetings are unnecessary but records must be kept regarding approvals by members and managers.

 Review the LLC Audit Questionnaire for a checklist of matters to be objectified.
 Each year, on the anniversary of the LLC organization, complete the fillable pdf or print it and complete by hand if that works better.
 Use it as a checklist when you prepare the annual Certification of Company Resolution(s) or hold LLC Member(s)-Manager(s) meetings.